 As a publisher, you are responsible for ensuring that your ad implementation complies with our AdSense program policies, and that you haven’t paid for traffic from unreliable sources.

-To learn more about our systems and process for preventing invalid activity, please visit the Ad Traffic Quality Resource Center.
+To learn more about our systems and process for preventing invalid activity, check out the Ad Traffic Quality Resource Center.

 Here are some additional tips to further help you prevent invalid activity on your apps: